persuaded9041/poke-solus-rgb/README.md

-# Pokémon Solus Red, Solus Green, and Solus Blue
+# Pokémon Solus RGB

-SolusRGB a romhack of Pokémon Red/Blue for Game Boy, based on the Pokémon Reverse Engineering Team's [disassembly of Pokémon Red and Blue][pokered].
+A romhack of Pokémon Red/Blue for Game Boy, based on the Pokémon Reverse Engineering Team's [disassembly of Pokémon Red and Blue][pokered].

-For a detailed summary of all the changes in this romhack, check the [feature log][featurelog].
+For a detailed summary of all the changes in this romhack, check out the [feature log][featurelog].

 ## Table of Contents
 - [Description](#description)